lesaint/lesaint.github.io/_drafts/a_smtp_server_in_java_for_unit_test.md

 ---
 layout: post
 title: A SMTP server in Java for unit test
-tags: java junit smtp unitTesting
+tags: Java JUnit Smtp UnitTesting
 ---

 If you ever had to write code that uses JavaMail to send emails, then you necessarily looked for a way of testing that code at some point.